mantoni/eslint_d.js/README.md

 Makes [eslint][] the fastest linter on the planet.

-## But eslint is pretty fast already
+## "But eslint is pretty fast already, right?"

 Yes, it's actually super fast.
 But the node.js startup time and loading all the required modules slows down linting times for a single file to ~700